 1. Setting the conditions

-2. Capturing their decision
+2. Capturing the callers decision

-A trigger will be able to read - for every call - whether the customer did in fact press 1 to partake in the survey:
+A Trigger will be able to read - for every call - whether the customer did in fact press 1 to partake in the survey:

 3. Post-call decision

 If you enable a post-call experience, all calls will be routed to a referenced application after the agent hangs up.
 Under Global Settings > Telephony you can choose this application from your full list (it is empty by default):

 This means we need to end the call as soon as possible for those customers who didn't opt into the survey.
 If we use a Switch Node as the first post-call application, we can sort the calls reliably.
 This is the "Survey switch" you can see referenced as the 'Application Target' in the above image.
 Below is our configuration for this app.